 Thinkific has a range of different Triggers, Actions, and Search that any Zap can contain.

-As part of any paid plan, you can use Triggers to send information out of Thinkific and into another app.
+You can use triggers to send information out of Thinkific and into another app.
 This works well for automating tasks as a result of events on your Thinkific site.